 5. Leave Comfort Items

 Leave some items that will make your dog feel safe.
-His crate is important because it’s a safe place for him to retreat.
-If he has a favorite toy or bone that he carries around when he’s nervous, make sure he has it with him no matter where he’s staying.
+Their crate is important because it’s a safe place for them to retreat.
+If they have a favorite toy or bone that they carry around when they’re nervous, make sure they have it with them no matter where they’re staying.
 Comfort items can help your dog feel a familiar presence that reduces anxiety.

 6. Start Training The Anxiety Away Early

 Socialization is important for dogs, and it will help an anxious dog cope with being around other people.
 You should also steadily get your dog acclimated to you leaving.
 Gradually help your dog feel comfortable with seeing you getting your keys, putting on your shoes, walking to the door, and eventually leaving.
 Consult a behaviorist before you jump into training.
 It can take several weeks, or even longer, to completely train away the anxiety your dog feels when you leave.
 Be patient and start as early as possible.

 If your dog’s anxiety just won’t go away, you should consult your veterinarian about medication that can help reduce stress.
 This is not a solution for every dog, but it works for many and will help take away some of the anxiety your dog feels.
 Some medication should be taken every day and will take time to build up in your dog’s system, so make sure you follow instructions closely.
 Look up side effects and familiarize yourself with any medication your dog will be taking.